-- Variable names mostly do not exceed 13 characters and are lower case.
-In the SP file, the first 2 characters of the variable name are the interview section letters, e.g. re (Residence), hc (Health Conditions). - The third character is a number indicating the round of data collection (starting with 1 for Round 1). - The remaining characters reflect meaning of the variable. - Variables in the SP file that were created from flags have "fl" as the first 2 characters (see Section III.E.
-Flag Variable Conventions in the SP and OP Files). - Derived variable names have a "d" following the data collection round number (with a few exceptions). - All variables in the OP file begin with "op."
+• Variable names are lower case.
+In the SP file, the first 2 characters of the variable name are the interview section letters, e.g. re (Residence), hc (Health Conditions).

-Variable names are the same from round to round (except for the third character indicating round) if the underlying items and variable being created are identical.
+- The third character is a number indicating the round of data collection (starting with 1 for Round 1). - The remaining characters reflect meaning of the variable. - Variables in the SP file that were created from flags have "fl" as the first 2 characters (see Section III.E.
+Flag Variable Conventions in the SP and OP Files). - Derived variable names have a "d" following the data collection round number (with a few exceptions). - All variables in the OP file begin with "op." - Variable names are the same from round to round (except for the third character indicating round) if the underlying items and variable being created are identical.
 In most instances the values of variables that share names across round are also identical, with a few exceptions.